 CHECK WITH HOTEL OR HOSTEL FOR THEIR LATEST OFFER

 When I stay in a hotel no matter what category it is I always browse through different sites and check which one has the best offer.
-Then, as last option, I call the hotel and ask what’s the best price they can do.
+Then, as the last option, I call the hotel and ask what’s the best price they can do.
 If it’s higher than any other websites or the same rate I would book with the best offer.
-I normally check among my favorites:
+I normally check among my favorites.

 I used it to travel from Veracruz Puerto to Queretaro and I have paid half the price of the bus ticket.
 Besides the journey was comfortable and pleasant.

 Book bus trips online